gregvissing/front-row-greg/content/posts/web-accessibility-talk-jam-session-at-smashing-conf-in-austin-2020.md

   * Loose script based on what I want to say to say to supplement slides
   * Try not to sound stale or rehearsed, but still able to refer to specific points.
 * Begin with an image
+  * Slides split with graphics and bulleted text.
+  * After my intro slide, I began with a graphic and a quote.
 * Capitalize on something recent
+  *
+  *
 * Time yourself beforehand
+  *
+  *
+  *
 * Have a backup
 * Know the technology
 * Speak slowly